Make and Take Fees in the U.S. Equity Market

 University of Michigan at Ann Arbor - Ross School of Business

-University of California, Riverside - University of California, Riverside
+University of California, Riverside (UCR) - Department of Finance and Management Science

 April 29, 2013

 We study make and take fees on the U.S. stock exchanges, documenting that exchange trading volume depends on the net fee relative to that of other exchanges.
 This result implies that traders do not fully adjust their quoted prices to offset the exchange's fees.
 In addition, we show that the allocation of the net fee to makers and takers has an effect on trading activity, specifically, an increase in the take fee decreases trading volume more than an increase in the make fee.
 We do not find an association between the fee structure and changes in quoted spreads.

 Keywords: make-and-take fee pricing model, make rebate fee, take access fee

 Date posted: September 20, 2012 ; Last revised: April 29, 2013

 © 2014 Social Science Electronic Publishing, Inc. All Rights Reserved.

 This page was processed by apollo1 in 0.329 seconds